Search

 Release Reporting and RQ

-EPA is proposing to add PFOA and PFOS to the list of hazardous substances with a reportable quantity (RQ) of one pound.
+EPA lists PFOA and PFOS with a reportable quantity (RQ) of one pound.

-If one pound or more of PFOA or PFOS were released in a single release (or a combination of releases within a 24-hour period), an immediate report would be required to the National Response Center (NRC).
+That means if one pound or more of PFOA or PFOS is released at once (or in a combination of releases within a 24-hour period), the facility must make an immediate report to the National Response Center (NRC).
 If the release could result in exposure to persons outside the boundaries of the facility, it must be reported immediately to potentially affected local and state response organizations.

-In the proposed rule, EPA states that they may consider revising the RQ in the future, once more information about the size and risks of PFOA or PFOS releases is available.
+In the September 2022 proposed rule, EPA stated that they may consider revising the RQ in the future, once more information about the size and risks of PFOA or PFOS releases is available.

 Hazardous Materials Shipping